nairadithya/nairadithya/README.md

 ## Hi there 👋

+🎓 I'm a student pursuing a B.Tech in Artificial Intelligence And Data Science, in Amrita School Of Engineering, Bangalore.

+🌱 I'm currently working on trying to build my general programming proficiency beyond just the basic classroom setting.

+⚡ I love electronic music, fantasy novels and the catpppuccin colour scheme.
 <!--
 **nairadithya/nairadithya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.